-The answer begins with the weld specification.
-To determine the optimum wire speed and welding speed, first we will typically create a ‘bead on plate’ weld without filler material to find the welding speed that results in full penetration.
-Then the weld speed that gives the specified widths of the top bead, waist (center of the weld), and bottom bead is considered the baseline weld from which we also define the wire speed.
+We will typically start by creating a ‘bead on plate’ weld without filler material to find the welding speed that gives full penetration.
+From there, we will modify the weld speed to obtain the specified widths of the top bead, waist (center of the weld), and bottom bead.
+This is considered the baseline weld from which we also define the wire speed.